AdeptDesignandInnovation/Interlocking-layers/README.md

 verbose output should be enabled

 anything that changes the order that perimeters print in should be disabled.

 oh... and turn off retraction for now (sorry)

 currently, only 0.2 layer heights and 4 perimeters.
 (I know, not very capable, im working on it)

+the code skips the first layer to allow for a thicker first layer.

 copy gcode into the text area on the left, click doit, copy the new gcode from text area on the right.